Anti-Inflammatory + collagen

 What are the possible side effects?

-Who Should Not use Puffy Eye Cream?
+Who should not use Puffy Eye Cream?

 Are there any drug interactions?